-Posted Mar 2, 2020
+Posted March 2, 2020

-So while I absolutely stay abreast of what’s happening in the world and what the markets are doing, I’m less concerned with the short term fluctuations in the market and more interested in what kind of law changes could potentially affect my client’s wealth long-term.
+So while I absolutely stay abreast of what’s happening in the world and what the markets are doing, I’m less concerned with the short-term fluctuations in the market and more interested in what kind of law changes could potentially affect my client’s wealth long-term.
 Market volatility is something that we expect and want as investors.
 It’s what gives stocks higher lifetime returns than cash or bonds.
-Without this volatility and “risk”, stocks wouldn’t have a historical return of 10%.
-Volatility like this past week is a long-term investor’s friend but a short term traders nightmare.
+Without this volatility and “risk,” stocks wouldn’t have a historical return of 10%.
+Volatility like this past week is a long-term investor’s friend but a short-term trader’s nightmare.

 Thayer Financial, L.L.C. (“Thayer Financial”) is a registered investment adviser offering advisory services in the State of North Carolina and in other jurisdictions where exempted.
 Registration does not imply a certain level of skill or training.
-The presence of this website on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
-Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or pursuant to an applicable state exemption.
+This website’s presence on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
+Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or according to an applicable state exemption.